Minnesota National Guard hosts Women’s Leadership Forum

 “My belief is that this is a journey,” said Jensen.
 “The reason it’s a journey is because we’re never going to declare victory.
 We’re never going to say that we’re done.”

-Among those things the Minnesota National Guard continues to work towards is the inclusion of women into previously excluded combat positions and improving the Sexual Harassment and Assault Response Program.
+The Minnesota National Guard continues to work towards incorporating women into previously excluded combat positions and improving the Sexual Harassment and Assault Response Program.

 “We can’t achieve the goals that we want in our organization if people don’t feel like they are a full member of the team,” said Jensen.
-“When you look at the Army and Air Force values, the idea of dignity, respect, inclusion and equity, it’s embedded in all of that.”
+“When you look at the Army and Air Force values, the idea of dignity and respect are embedded in all of that.”